anonymous-sf/informative-semifactuals-ecml2026/README.md

 For example in the above figure, consider Mark with the Credit Score of 550 who has applied for $20k loan and was accepted.
 The semi-factual explanation (SF) tells him that "Even if had applied for $65k he would still have been accepted".
 This is possible due to his credit score of 550.

+The rightmost graph shows a decision space for Mark and his semi-factual explanation (SF), with a path between them based on two perturbation steps (Q' and Q'') in which the key-feature *loan amount* is systematically increased from 20k to 65K, without changing *credit-score which stays at 550*.
+The leftmost graphic shows the relative changes in the marginal contributions of these two features across these perturbed instances as they remain in the loan-accept class.
+As *loan amount* increases its marginal contribution to keeping instances in the loan-accept class decreases (see *purple* plot) and even though *credit-score's* value does not change, it marginal contribution increases (see *orange* plot) revealing a *seesaw pattern* between the two features.

 --------------

 ## Experiments